 Click here to check if your postcode falls under the GWS list.

 There are five MD application categories and it is important to know what category you fall into for the MD application process:

 Australian citizens, Australian permanent residents and New Zealand citizens.
 Includes current school leavers, non-current schools leavers (i.e. on gap year or partially completed a university degree) and graduates.
 A graduate, for the purposes of applying to MD, is someone who has either completed their university degree or anticipates completing in the year of application.

 2. Rural Entry Admission Scheme (REAS)

-Commencing in 2016 application year, there will be 15 places available for rural students commencing in 2017.
-Includes current school leavers, non-current school leavers and graduates.
-Following admission to the MBBS, rural students will study the same program as students who come through general entry.
+Rural scheme including current school leavers, non-current school leavers and graduates.
+Following admission to the MD, rural students will study the same program as students who come through general entry.
 For details on how to apply, go to Rural Entry Admission Scheme.

 3. International Applicants